 4. Checking the Temperature of Your Compost

 Another way to test your own compost at home is by checking the temperature of your mixture.
-As the microorganisms break down the materials in the container or pile, they and the natural process of all plant, food, and other materials breaking down will generate heat.
+As the microorganisms break down the materials in the container or pile, they and the natural process of all plants, food, and other materials breaking down will generate heat.
 Your compost pile should exude a moderate amount of heat, meaning it should never be cold or too hot.

 The benefit of heat for your compost pile is that any pathogens and seeds of weeds will be destroyed in the pile, getting rid of any chance of you or your plants getting sick.